dtcenter/METplus/docs/Verification_Datasets/datasets/template.rst

   .. note:: **Current Dataset:** VxData
   ..
     [Delete this comment section]
-    Define a VxData label by which this dataset can be referenced
+    Define a VxData label by which this dataset can be referenced.

   .. note:: **Data Labels:** DataType, DataLevel, DataProvider, DataApplication ..